CATEM1NAL/APyday-2/FAQ.md

 be good to go.
 You'll know if the mod is working because you will have a fresh save file and the game will have an orange/pink colour palette (instead of blue).

+When it comes to connecting to the multiworld, always make sure you connect *before* launching the game.
+The client automatically handles switching between different save files (if they exist), but the mod only loads saves on launch.
+If it's your first time playing you can ignore this - but keep it in mind if you want to play more seeds.

 ## What mods is this compatible with?
 As long as it isn't a total overhaul or a mod that adds new content (new weapons, new heists, etc) it should work fine!
 Custom weapons will probably be available from the start, and custom heists just